 Other necessary conservation work will be carried out in the near future: the repair of loose pieces of linen and cracks around the doors.
 The letters that have been scratched into the linen on the door of the fireplace wall will be filled and repainted.
 The entire surface will be cleaned of loose dust.
 Structural conservation work will also be carried out.
 All of the coverings on the walls and doors will be restretched.
 To this end, the frames at the tops and bottoms of the wall coverings will be removed.
 After treatment, the linen coverings will hang directly in front of the sheet material of the walls once again.
 Next, some aesthetic improvements will be made: in addition to the loose dust the caked-on dust on the surface will be removed.
 Old overpaintings will also be dealt with.

 The Mirror Room is big enough for the restorers to work on the pieces according to plan.
 This means the objects can remain in their original surroundings.
 The restoration will take place in public and can be viewed by visitors.

 attending the restoration

-From 1 November (2021) until the end of this year, the restoration process is happening live in the mirror-room for you to see during regular opening hours from Monday to Thursday.
+From 1 November (2021) until May 2022, the restoration process is happening live in the mirror-room for you to see during regular opening hours from Monday to Thursday.

 This restoration has been made possible by the generous support of the Dutch Cultural Heritage Agency, Zabawas, Gravin van Bylandt Foundation, BankGiroLoterij and Diorapthe.